 1 José Carlos Junqueira S Meirelles is a partner and Lawson Miralha and Vinícius Pimenta Seixas are associates at Pinheiro Neto Advogados.

-2 Despite the recent political and economic instability that paved the Brazilian country in the recent years, which peaked with the impeachment of president Dilma Rousseff in 2016.
+2 This is despite the recent political and economic instability that undermined the Brazilian country in recent years, which peaked with the impeachment of president Dilma Rousseff in 2016.

 3 The basic institutional structure of the Brazilian financial system was created by Law No. 4,595/1964.
 This law created the CMN, which is responsible for examining monetary and foreign currency policies pertaining to economic and social development, as well as operating the financial system.

 4 In accordance with the provisions of Law No. 4595, of 31 December 1964.